 Were you injured in a ladder accident in Queens?
-If so, contact an experienced Queens injury lawyer at Hach & Rose, LLP for help right away.
+If so, contact an experienced Queens injury lawyer at Hach & Rose, LLP for help immediately.

 Falls from ladders are among the top causes of death on construction sites in Queens and throughout New York.
 A fall from a ladder can also result in severe injuries to the head, spinal cord, and other vital body parts.
 These injuries may require costly long-term medical treatment.

-While ladder falls can happen anywhere, many of them occur on the job site or at home.
+While ladder falls can happen anywhere, many occur at work or home.
 Ladder injuries on the job are typically preventable with the proper conditions, equipment, and safety precautions.
 In many cases, ladder accidents are caused by employer negligence or a defective ladder.
-If the ladder that you were using was defectively designed or manufactured, you could have a product liability claim against the manufacturer of the ladder.
+If the ladder you were using was defectively designed or manufactured, you could have a product liability claim against the manufacturer.

 Ladder Accident Statistics

 Statistics show that ladder accidents are common in the U.S., resulting in numerous injuries and fatalities.
 For example: